PriorGuide: Test-Time Prior Adaptation for Simulation-Based Inference: Discussion

 \section{Discussion}

 PriorGuide enables amortized diffusion-based SBI models to adapt to new prior distributions without retraining, an example of the \emph{test-time compute} paradigm in extending pre-trained model capabilities with dedicated computations at test time which repurpose diffusion guidance for Bayesian inference.
+In practice, PriorGuide is recommended for moderate-to-high dimensional problems ($4 < D \lesssim 20$) where simulators are mildly-to-very expensive, making retraining a simulator model burdensome; for settings requiring complex, non-factorized priors, where amortized methods restricted by pre-defined meta-priors (\eg, ACE) yield unsatisfactory performance; and for applications where prior adaptation needs to be fast but not strictly \emph{instant}---in terms of pure speed, fully amortized methods without test-time compute remain the best choice.

 \paragraph{Limitations} PriorGuide's effectiveness relies on the new prior $q(\vtheta)$ having substantial overlap with the training prior $\pt(\vtheta)$; out-of-distribution (OOD) target priors can lead to inaccurate learned scores and unstable guidance.
 The method also employs approximations---a Gaussian for the reverse transition kernel $p(\vtheta_0 \mid \vtheta_t, \vx)$ and a Gaussian mixture model for the prior ratio function $\ratio(\vtheta)$---which can introduce inaccuracies, particularly for complex prior ratio shapes.
-Furthermore, current guidance calculations, involving matrix operations for the GMM components, may pose scalability challenges for high-dimensional parameter spaces $(\dim(\vtheta) \gg 10)$.
+Furthermore, current guidance calculations, involving matrix operations for the GMM components, may pose scalability challenges for high-dimensional parameter spaces $(\dim(\vtheta) \gg 20)$.
 PriorGuide sampling can be computationally intensive: although our method avoids retraining the base model---a key benefit with expensive simulators (\eg, Turin model)---the iterative guided diffusion, particularly with interleaved Langevin refinement steps ($N_L$), incurs a cost.
 The number of function evaluations (NFEs) increases with diffusion ($N$) and Langevin steps, creating an accuracy-speed trade-off.
 This may render PriorGuide less suited than fully amortized methods for applications requiring very rapid inference.
+Advanced covariance approaches mentioned in \cref{sec:guidance_approx} have the potential to speed up the method by requiring fewer NFEs, and represent an interesting future direction.

 \paragraph{Conclusions} The ability of PriorGuide to decouple expensive simulator runs (for training the base model) from the specification of changing prior beliefs offers significant practical advantages.
 It allows for post-hoc prior sensitivity analyses and facilitates the direct incorporation of domain expert knowledge post-training, reducing the overall computational footprint in scientific workflows by avoiding the need for repeated model retraining when assumptions change.